 Hershy Stern’s practice focuses on intellectual property and complex commercial litigation.
 He represents some of the largest pharmaceutical companies in the world in Hatch-Waxman patent infringement actions.
 He also represents some of the largest technology companies, including Google, LG and Verizon, on matters concerning, among other things, patent infringement, trade secrets and antitrust.
 These matters involve a wide range of technologies, including the Internet, computer software, mobile devices, microprocessors and telecommunications.

-Hershy also regularly represents large and small private and public entities in complex commercial disputes concerning health care, real estate, partnership and corporate disputes, securities fraud, breach of contracts, licensing, indemnity agreements, fraudulent conveyances and employment.
+Hershy also regularly represents large and small private and public entities in complex commercial disputes concerning health care, real estate, partnership and corporate disputes, securities fraud, breach of contracts, licensing and indemnity agreements, fraudulent conveyances and employment.

 Hershy has a technical background, and earned degrees in computer science and business information systems.